Inflation in Finland

 Finland - Inflation

-Consumer prices rose 0.5% in February compared to the previous month, contrasting the 0.4% fall in January.
-This latest outturn was primarily due to more expensive food and non-alcoholic beverages; housing, water, electricity, gas and other fuel; and transport.
-The Harmonized Index of Consumer Prices (HICP)—which does not include certain factors such as the vehicles tax or fishing and hunting fees—showed a 0.6% increase in February, contrasting the 0.4% price decrease for January.
+Consumer prices rose 0.6% in April compared to the previous month, up from 0.1% in March.
+The increase was largely due to higher prices for transport, food and non-alcoholic beverages, and healthcare, while prices for recreation and culture dropped.
+The Harmonized Index of Consumer Prices (HICP)—which does not include certain factors such as the vehicles tax or fishing and hunting fees—showed a 0.7% increase in April, up from 0.1% increase in March.

 Finland - Inflation Data